marleeeeeey/game_mvp_003_jumper_jam/README.md

 - Check different screen sizes when testing the mobile game.
 - Use `Camera.limit_bottom` to limit the camera movement.
 - Use `get_tree().quit()` to quit the game.
+- Prototype elements in the UI and then replace them with code behind setup.
+- Use `any_node.find_child("Sprite2D")` to access the child of the node.

 ## Files structure